PREAMBLE AND SUMMARY

 2.2.2.
 Plant upgrading, plant life management and licence renewals

-Since 1991, the missions which have taken place include: around 35 missions from the IAEA (including site review, design review, Operational Safety Review Team (OSART), and International Probabilistic Safety Assessment Review Team (IPSART) missions); 9 World Association of Nuclear Operators (WANO) missions; 2 RISKAUDIT missions and 1 Western European Nuclear Regulators Association (WENRA) mission.
-With regard to the results, the operator of both NPPs took measures to further improve the safety and reliability of operations.
+Since 1991, the missions which have taken place include: approximately 35 missions from the IAEA (including site review, design review, Operational Safety Review Team (OSART), PRE-OSART, and International Probabilistic Safety Assessment Review Team (IPSART) missions); 9 World Association of Nuclear Operators (WANO) missions; 2 RISKAUDIT missions and 1 Western European Nuclear Regulators Association (WENRA) mission.
+With regard to the results, the operator of both NPPs took measures to further improve the safety and reliability of operation.
 The measures were aimed at improving the management and organization of activities, staff training, operational documentation and marking of equipment.

 2.2.3.
 Permanent shutdown and decommissioning process